kstenerud/safe-encoding/safe85-specification.md

 Encoding
 --------

 Safe85L works essentially the same as safe85, except that it is prefixed by a length field.
-The length field is built incrementally using **only the first 64 characters of the safe85 encoding alphabet** (for a 6-bit value), until sufficient bits are available to encode the length of the data.
+The length field is built incrementally with 6-bit chunks encoded using **only the first 64 characters of the safe80 encoding alphabet** (for a 6-bit chunk value), until sufficient bits are available to encode the length of the data.
 Characters `j` (index 64) and above are invalid for the length field.

-The length encoding uses the lower 5 bits for data, and the high bit as a continuation bit:
+In each chunk, the lower 5 bits contain data, and the high bit is a continuation bit:

 | Bit Position | 5 | 4 | 3 | 2 | 1 | 0 |
 | ------------ | - | - | - | - | - | - |